 Should we build custom evaluation tooling or buy an existing platform?

 Start with what you have.
-Schema validation and deterministic checks can be simple scripts in your existing CI/CD.
-LLM-as-judge evaluation needs only API access to a capable model and a well-written rubric.
-Buy a platform only when you have more than 50 regular AI users and the operational overhead of maintaining custom tooling exceeds the cost of a vendor solution.
+Schema validation and deterministic checks are scripts in your existing CI.
+LLM-as-judge needs API access and a written rubric.
+Buy a platform when you cross fifty regular AI users and the operational cost of maintaining custom tooling exceeds the vendor cost.
+Buying earlier means you adopt someone else's quality model before you have your own.

 How do we handle teams that resist quality gates because they slow down workflows?

-Frame quality gates as a speed investment, not a speed tax.
-Show data on rework rates — how many hours per week the team currently spends fixing or redoing AI outputs that were accepted without review.
-A two-minute automated quality check that prevents a two-hour rework cycle is a net gain, not a bottleneck.
+Reframe the gate as a speed investment.
+Pull the data on rework — the hours per week the team currently burns fixing AI outputs that were accepted without review.
+A two-minute automated check that prevents a two-hour rework cycle is throughput, not friction.
+Resistance evaporates when the cost of "no gate" is on the same dashboard as the cost of "gate."

 What is the right ratio of automated checks to human review?

-For mature quality programs, aim for 85-90% of outputs evaluated purely by automated gates, 10-15% routed to human spot-check or mandatory review, and fewer than 2% requiring escalation.
-If more than 20% of outputs need human review, your automated gates are underperforming.
+Mature programs run 85-90% of outputs through automated gates only, 10-15% through human spot-check or mandatory review, fewer than 2% requiring escalation.
+If more than 20% of outputs need a human, the automated stack is underperforming — fix the gates, not the queue.

 How often should rubrics be updated?

-At minimum, quarterly.
-Models improve, use cases evolve, and rubric criteria that were appropriately strict six months ago may now be too lenient or irrelevant.
-Trigger an immediate rubric review if inter-rater agreement drops below 75% or if gate pass rates exceed 98% for more than two consecutive weeks.
+Quarterly is the floor.
+Models improve, use cases shift, and rubric criteria that were strict six months ago are lenient now.
+Trigger an immediate review if inter-rater agreement drops below 75% or if gate pass rates exceed 98% for two consecutive weeks.
+Both signal a rubric that has stopped enforcing.

 Can we use the same LLM that generated the output to judge its quality?